 For a 360-degree view of Second Beach, check out the following video.

-In this video you’ll see the playground at Ceperley Park, cyclists riding their bikes and people walking along the Stanley Park Seawall.
+In this video you can see the playground at Ceperley Park, cyclists riding their bikes and people walking along the Stanley Park Seawall.
 You’ll also see the sandy beach and views of English Bay.
-The video was taking on the first day of November.
-As a result, you’ll also see a part of Stanley Park at its peak of autumn colours.
+The video was taken on the first day of November.
+As a result, you can also see a part of Stanley Park at its peak of autumn colours.

 To learn more about the park see the City of Vancouver‘s website.

 For information about other things to see and do at the park, see our article about Stanley Park.